MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 <pkg/seaice/SEAICE_SIZE.h>`).
 Note that this requires different
 restart files and switching this flag on in the middle of an integration is not advised.
-As an alternative to the flat distribution, the runtime parameter :varlink:`SEAICE_PDF` (1D-array of lenght :varlink:`nITD`) can be used to prescribe an arbitrary distribution of ice thicknesses, for example derived from observed distributions (Castro-Morales et al. 2014
+As an alternative to the flat distribution, the run-time parameter :varlink:`SEAICE_PDF` (1D-array of lenght :varlink:`nITD`) can be used to prescribe an arbitrary distribution of ice thicknesses, for example derived from observed distributions (Castro-Morales et al. 2014